JordanBussanich/sqlite_searcher/README.md

 # SQLite Searcher

-This tool searchers SQLite files for a string.
+This tool searches SQLite files for a string.

 ## What works?